 Just 144 meters (472.5 ft) long, this adorable road is lined with houses painted with loud, bright colors.

-With lamps, hanging plants, vines, and bicycles resting against the walls, the street looks like it’s been set up for a photoshoot.
+With lamps, hanging plants, vines, and flower pots all around, the street looks like it’s been set up for a photoshoot.

 Reminiscent of the Portobello Road in London, this hued street rose to popularity through Instagram.